Ricky Newman: Millwall

-Reading (loan and permanent transfer)
+Reading

 On 18 March 2000, Newman joined Second Division club Reading on loan until the end of the 1999–00 season.
 He made seven appearances and scored one goal during his spell and joined the Royals on a permanent basis on 25 July 2000.
 He featured as virtual ever-present during the 2000–01 season, before suffering a cruciate ligament injury after 49 minutes of a 2–2 draw with Walsall on 21 April 2001.

 After two operations on his right knee, Newman returned fit for the 2002–03 pre-season.
 With the Royals now playing in the First Division, a back injury delayed Newman's comeback until 7 September 2002 and he went on to make 32 appearances during the season.
 He signed a new one-year contract during the 2003 off-season and turned down a move to Leyton Orient to secure another extension one year later.
 Newman was released by the Premier League-bound club at the end of the 2004–05 season and in just over five years at the Madejski Stadium, he made 137 appearances and scored two goals.